OpulentiaAI/spark-scout/README.md

 ## 🙏 Acknowledgements

+## Vercel Deployment

+- Set environment variables in Vercel Project Settings → Environment Variables:
+  - `AUTH_SECRET` (required for Auth.js).
+Generate with:
+    - macOS/Linux: `openssl rand -base64 32`
+    - Node: `node -e "console.log(require('crypto').randomBytes(32).toString('base64'))"`
+  - Provider keys as needed (e.g. `OPENAI_API_KEY`, `FIRECRAWL_API_KEY`, `TAVILY_API_KEY`).
+  - Optional Temporal envs (`TEMPORAL_ADDRESS`, `TEMPORAL_NAMESPACE`) if using serverless APIs to talk to Temporal.

+- Connect the repo to Vercel and deploy.
+The Next.js app runs on Vercel.
+- Temporal Worker: run separately (e.g., a server, Fly.io, Render, or a background process) using:
+  - `bun run temporal:worker:chat`
+  - Point it at your Temporal service via `TEMPORAL_ADDRESS`/`TEMPORAL_NAMESPACE`.

+## Railway Deployment (Temporal)

+Use Railway for the Temporal service and the worker; deploy the Next.js frontend to Vercel.

+1) Temporal service (Temporalite on Railway)
+- Create a new Railway service using the official Temporalite image:
+  - Service name: `temporalite`
+  - Image: `temporalio/temporalite:latest`
+  - Start command:
+    ```bash
+    temporalite start --namespace default --port 0.0.0.0:7233
+    ```
+- Expose TCP 7233.
+Railway will provide a TCP endpoint (host:port).
+Note it as `TEMPORAL_ADDRESS`.

+2) Temporal Worker service (this repo)
+- Add a service in the same Railway project using the included Dockerfile:
+  - Dockerfile: `temporal/worker.Dockerfile`
+  - Start command: inherited (`bun run temporal:worker:chat`)
+  - Env vars:
+    - `TEMPORAL_ADDRESS`: set to the Temporalite TCP endpoint host:port
+    - `TEMPORAL_NAMESPACE=default`
+    - `TEMPORAL_TLS=false` (Temporalite does not use TLS)
+    - Provider keys as needed for tools (OPENAI_API_KEY, etc.)

+3) Vercel (frontend + API routes)
+- In Vercel Project Settings → Environment Variables set:
+  - `TEMPORAL_ADDRESS`: same Railway Temporalite TCP endpoint (host:port)
+  - `TEMPORAL_NAMESPACE=default`
+  - `TEMPORAL_TLS=false`
+  - `AUTH_SECRET` and provider keys
+- The API routes will connect to Railway’s Temporalite using these envs.

+Notes
+- For Temporal Cloud or a TLS-enabled server, set `TEMPORAL_TLS=true` and supply the appropriate certificates per Temporal docs.
+- You can also use the Temporal CLI locally to inspect workflows while developing.

 Sparka AI was built on the shoulders of giants.
 We're deeply grateful to these outstanding open source projects:

 - **[Vercel AI Chatbot](https://github.com/vercel/ai-chatbot)** - Core architecture and AI SDK integration patterns